Argx2121/Sega_NN_tools/README.md

     1. In the top bar: Edit > Preferences
     2. In Preferences: Addons > Install
     3. In Blender File view: Navigate to where you downloaded the zip file, select the file and select Install Add-on.
-    4. In Preferences: Make sure the box for Sega NN tools is checked.
+    4. In Preferences: Check the box for Sega NN tools.
  - On updating you need to install the new version and restart Blender.
  - If downloading a zip from GitHub before release, you'll have to rename the folder from "Sega NN Tools (version number)" to "Sega_NN_tools" inside the zip.